Lectures & Trainings Schedule of Events Teacher Certification Home

 Even the great immortality specialists, including Master Ge, used the lower level elixirs of correct diet and tonic medical teas.
 Both of these prevent disease, cure disease, enhance health, strengthen the constitution, improve performance and potentiate healthy longevity.
 Immortality seekers historically used these nutritional strategies to strengthen themselves so they could tolerate the impact of the more intense alchemical elixirs which frequently included dangerous elements like mercury, metal oxides, carbonate of lead, tin and jade.

-Most of the ancient classic herbal texts on healing and health enhancement (Shen Nung Ben Cao and Shi Liao Ben Cao) categorize herbs and medicinal resources in four classes ranging from tonic, nutritional resources to medicinal, poisonous resources.
-Chinese traditional medicine has developed a highly refined approach to nutrition where particular tonic class foods are targeted at enhancing certain organs and personal attributes.
 Lotus root, a delicious and commonly used food in China is reputed to strengthen weakened function of the stomach, tonify the spleen and liver, reinforce the spirit, increase vitality and prolong life.
 Ginger reinforces the digestive function, prevents disease and enhances deficient organ function caused by the lack of yang (warmth).
 Because all life and vitality is dependent on efficient digestion ginger is a longevity assurance food.
 Both Lotus root and Ginger are common foods of immortals and aspiring immortals.
 And they are common in Chinese dishes that are reputed to foster longevity and vitality.

-Medicinal mushrooms, Ginseng and Ho Shao Wu are more likely to appear in longevity teas (actually called soup, tang) than in food.
+Medicinal mushrooms, ginseng and ho shao wu are more likely to appear in longevity teas (actually called soup, tang) than in food.
 They are relatively available in Chinese pharmacies but they are much more expensive than ginger and lotus root.
 The health and longevity formulas that were taken as medicines, soups and teas, are at the heart of the aspect of Chinese traditional medicine referred to as "Support the Righteous" (also "Nourish the Vital Capacity").
-This medical strategy whether it is targeted at healing disease, enhancing health and vitality or providing a foundation for immortality is based on nourishing the optimal, balanced function of the organ and energy systems.

-In addition, revered elixir recipes from former masters of immortality or the direct, personal revelation of new insights of the immortality alchemist, were necessary as well.
-An elevated moral character, consistent with the ancient masters (immortals) Lao Tze and Chuang Tze also helped to insure security in the Taoist heavens.
+In addition a key to elixir making was the revered elixir recipes from former masters of immortality or the direct, personal revelation of new insights of the immortality alchemist.
+An elevated moral character, consistent with the ancient masters (immortals) LaoZi (Lao Tze) and ZhuangZi (Chuang Tze) also helped to insure security in the Taoist heavens.
 With absolutely correct resources and correct preparation an "elixir" could be produced that would create immortality with only one small dose.

-Ge, Hong was a cinnabar master.
+Ge Hong was a cinnabar master.
 Of his "Nine Tripod Elixirs of the Yellow Emperor" eight are called cinnabar.
-One, floreate cinnabar, has the following recipe: The base is simmered for 21 days, then sinestral oyster, red clay and kaolin are added.
+One, floreate cinnabar, has the following recipe: “The base is simmered for 21 days, then sinestral oyster, red clay and kaolin are added.
 The concoction is placed in an earthenware jar, pounded 10,000 times (think homeopathy, secussed), transferred to an iron vessel and heated over raging flames for nine days.
 It is then pounded another 10,000 times into a fine powder which when mixed with specially brewed vinegar becomes the elixir.
 Taking this elixir for seven days will transform the individual into an immortal.
-If the elixir is manipulated somewhat differently it is transformed into gold.
+If the elixir is manipulated somewhat differently, it is transformed into gold.”

-Master Ge received many offers to be granted positions in government.
-Part of his Taoist charm is that he refused to be involved in the complexities of society.
+Master Ge received many offers to be granted high level positions in government.
+Part of his Daoist charm is that he refused to become involved in the complexities of society.
 However, it is reputed that he once accepted a post as a magistrate of an area in southern China because it was the source of particularly pure cinnabar.
 He and his wife, the story goes, moved to this area on the fringe of China's imperial territory.
 He collected cinnabar for his alchemical refinery, helped to create peace and tranquility in the region and returned to his home with the gift of cinnabar for his wife's father, who was also an alchemist with a particular interest in producing silver and gold.

 Internally Produced Elixirs, Inner Alchemy - Nei Dan